Cannonball Run challenge: During the COVID-19 pandemic

 In early June 2020, as reported by Road & Track, Fred Ashmore allegedly completed a solo run in 25 hours and 55 minutes.
-The claim has now been cast into doubt by Road & Track after further investigation revealed that the evidence to support the claim had been doctored.
+The claim was cast into doubt by Road & Track after investigation showed the evidence to support the claim to be doctored.

 Double transcontinental record

-Also in May 2020, the team of Chris Clemens and Mark Spence in a highly modified Mercedes SL500 followed the Toman/Tabbutt team out of New York, drove from the Red Ball Garage in New York to the Portofino Inn in LA and then turned around and went back to the Red Ball Garage in 74 hours and 5 mins.
+In May 2020, the team of Chris Clemens and Mark Spence in a highly modified Mercedes SL500 followed the Toman/Tabbutt team out of New York, drove from the Red Ball Garage in New York City to the Portofino Hotel & Marina in Redondo Beach, California and then turned around and went back to the Red Ball Garage in 74 hours and 5 minutes.

-In April 2022, the team of Nik Krueger, Mark Spence and Wesley Vigh drove from the Red Ball Garage in New York to the Portofino Hotel and Marina in LA, then back to the Red Ball Garage in 65 hours and 28 minutes, shattering the prior record by nearly eight and a half hours.
+In April 2022, the team of Nik Krueger, Mark Spence and Wesley Vigh drove from the Red Ball Garage in New York City to the Portofino Hotel and Marina in Redondo Beach, California, then back to the Red Ball Garage in 65 hours and 28 minutes, shattering the prior record by nearly eight and a half hours.
 The team used a modified 2008 Saab 9-5.
-Mark Spence remains the only person in Cannonball Run history since Brock Yates to challenge their own record and beat it.
+That record was beaten just one week later by Bennett Wilson, Chris Ruppmann, and Grady Leno with a time of 65 hours and 19 minutes in a 2012 Mercedes-Benz S-Class in April 2022.

+In October 2024, the team of Nik Krueger, Wesley Vigh, and Christopher Michaels drove from the Red Ball Garage in New York City to the Portofino Hotel and Marina in Redondo Beach, California and back to the Red Ball Garage in 61 hours and 59 minutes, setting the current Coast-to-Coast-to-Coast Cannonball Run Record and reclaiming their short-lived title from 2022.
+The run used the same 2008 Saab 9-5.